citrix/citrix-daas-rest-go/citrixorchestration/docs/SettingDefinitionEnvelope.md

 HasContinuationToken returns a boolean if a field has been set.

+### SetContinuationTokenNil

+`func (o *SettingDefinitionEnvelope) SetContinuationTokenNil(b bool)`

+ SetContinuationTokenNil sets the value for ContinuationToken to be an explicit nil

+### UnsetContinuationToken
+`func (o *SettingDefinitionEnvelope) UnsetContinuationToken()`

+UnsetContinuationToken ensures that no value is present for ContinuationToken, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)